 - Lacking integration with third-party AV tools

-EverWebinar is among the popular tools and is built directly into WebinarJam, but sold separately or in a bundle.
-EverWebinar is ideal for small and medium businesses aiming to generate leads and boost sales through webinars.
+EverWebinar is among the popular tools built directly into WebinarJam but sold separately or in a bundle.
+EverWebinar is ideal for small and medium businesses aiming to generate leads and boost sales through virtual events.
+It is trusted by big brands like AppSumo, Podia, and the likes.

 - Switch between WebinarJam and EverWebinar in one click